JimSellmeijer/JimSellmeijer.github.io/learn.md

 ---
 layout: post
 title: Learn
-subtitle: Want to learn how to program or need help?
+subtitle: learn how to program
 description: Want to learn how to program or need help with your project?
 I will help you be on your way!
 image: assets/images/python_in_space.jpg
 nav-menu: true
 show-tile: true
+show-image: false
 ---

 Have you always wanted to learn how to program but don't know where to start?
 Or perhaps you are stuck on a project and need some help.
 In any case, I am there for you.
 No matter your level, I can help you get familiar with many concepts of programming, data science and statistics.